wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 =====================================
-The section describes the steps required to build a Docker image that is comprised of the Golang programming language toolchain built upon the RHEL operating system.
+The section describes the steps required to build a Docker image that is comprised of the Golang programming language toolchain built upon the Ubuntu operating system.
 There is no need to download any pre-existing Docker images from the Docker Hub or from any other Docker registry that is on the internet.

 It is a two-step process to build the Golang toolchain Docker image:

-1. Build your own RHEL Docker image from scratch.
+1. Build your own Ubuntu Docker image from scratch.

-2. Build a Golang toolchain Docker image from the base RHEL Docker image built in step 1.
+2. Build a Golang toolchain Docker image from the base Ubuntu Docker image built in step 1.

 This Docker image is used by the Hyperledger Fabric peer component when